 |202 2011 20:14||Julian days||D yyyy HH:mm|

-Time zones: In addition to the data format, Movebank will need to know what time zone was used to record the data.
-Movebank converts all timestamps to UTC (Coordinated Universal Time, approximately equal to Greenwich Mean Time) and needs to know any offset from UTC or local time zone used in the original file.
+In addition to the data format, Movebank will need to know what time zone was used to record the data.
+Movebank converts all timestamps to UTC (Coordinated Universal Time, approximately equal to Greenwich Mean Time and GPS time).
+If your original file contains timestamps using an offset from UTC or local time zone, you need to define this here.
 The offset from UTC is positive for areas east of UTC and negative for areas for areas west of UTC.
-Local time zones can be selected from the IANA Time Zone Database (there is a list of these time zones on Wikipedia).
+Local time zones can be selected from the globa-tz time zones, derived from the IANA Time Zone Database.

 - When you have entered all the information correctly, hit Save.